Vzteklina

 Vzteklina (Rabies) is a Czech crime thriller television series broadcast on Czech Television in 2018.
 The series was filmed in 2017 in the village of Dolejší Těšov and directed by Tomáš Bařina.

 Plot

-Animals infected with rabies start toappear in the area around the Šumava village of Bučiny.
+Animals infected with rabies start to appear in the area around the Šumava village of Bučiny.
 Virologist Pavel Rogl is sent to the area with task to find the cause of the situation.
 He oversees vaccinations and is also tasked with writing an expert report on a double murder.